aosabook/500lines/async-web-server/writeup.md

 2. When a connection comes in, read from it until you get a complete HTTP request
 3. Parse the request
 4. Route the parsed request to the appropriate handler
-5. Call that handler to generate a request
+5. Call that handler to generate a response
 6. Send the response out to the requester

 That's the base case, of course.
 If you *also* want to be pushing data at your clients, there's also two special cases in steps `4` and `5`.
 Instead of fulfilling a standard request, you might have a situation where